42YerevanProjects/born2beroot/README.md

 ### Step 1: Installing Sudo

-Switch to _root_ and its environment by rthe help of following command.
+Switch to _root_ and its environment by the help of following command.

 ```
 $ su -